damirkusar/leptir-seed/README.md

 ## Donation

-If you like this seed and you think it is worht to donate something, please feel free to do that via the following link:
+If you like this seed and you think it is worth to donate something, please feel free to do that via the following link:

 [Donate via Paypal][donate]